-21. QMP Pulverize and Relay Compaction, Item 374.1020.S.
+28. QMP Mill and Relay Compaction, Item 374.1010.S.

-- This special provision modifies the compaction and density testing documentation requirements of work done under the Mill and Relay Pavement and Pulverize and Relay bid items.
+- This special provision modifies the compaction and density testing documentation requirements of work done under the Mill and Relay Pavement bid items.
 Conform to standard spec 325 and 330 as modified in this special provision. - Provide and maintain a quality management program.
+A quality management program is defined as all activities, including process control, inspection, sampling and testing, and necessary adjustments in the process related to construction of a milled and re-laid base which meets all the requirements of this provision. - Chapter 8 of the department's Construction and Materials Manual (CMM) provides additional detailed guidance for QMP work and describes sampling and testing procedures.
+The contractor may obtain the CMM from the department's web site at:

+http://wisconsindot.gov/Pages/doing-bus/eng-consultants/cnslt-rsrces/rdwy/default.aspx

-A quality management program is defined as all activities, including process control, inspection, sampling and testing, and necessary adjustments in the process related to construction of a milled and re-laid and pulverized and re-laid base which meets all the requirements of this provision. - Chapter 8 of the department's Construction and Materials Manual (CMM) provides additional detailed guidance for QMP work and describes sampling and testing procedures.
-The contractor may obtain the CMM from the department's web site at: http://wisconsindot.gov/Pages/doing-bus/eng-consultants/cnslt-rsrces/rdwy/default.aspx - (4) This special provision applies to Mill and Relay and Pulverize and Relay material placed on both the mainline traveled way and its adjacent mainline shoulders according to the typical finished sections.
-Unless otherwise specified by the contract, all Mill and Relay and Pulverize and Relay material placed on side roads, private and public entrances, ramps, tapers, turn lanes, and other locations not described as the mainline traveled way and its adjacent mainline shoulders is exempt from the compaction and density requirement modifications and testing contained within this special provision.
+This special provision applies to Mill and Relay material placed on both the mainline traveled way and its adjacent mainline shoulders according to the typical finished sections.
+Unless otherwise specified by the contract, all Mill and Relay material placed on side roads, private and public entrances, ramps, tapers, turn lanes, and other locations not described as the mainline traveled way and its adjacent mainline shoulders is exempt from the compaction and density requirement modifications and testing contained within this special provision.